coreruleset/body-decompress-plugin/README.md

 ## Prerequisities

- * ModSecurity compiled with Lua support
+ * ModSecurity v2 compiled with Lua support (ModSecurity v3 is currently unsupported)
  * lua-zlib library

 ## How to determine whether you have Lua support in ModSecurity